reside-ic/reside-ic.github.io/content/blog/gotchaR-bumps.md

 }
 ```

 This is very nice.
-So if I have a haggis and wonder what to do with it:
+So if I have a haggis and wonder what to do with it[^1].
 ```
 > who_likes("Haggis")
   name   food